candycode/websocketsplus/README.md

 ===========

-C++11 web socket service based on [libwebsockets](https://github.com/warmcat/libwebsockets)

-Websocket+ is distributed under the terms of the GNU Lesser General Public License version 3.
+C++11 web socket service based on [libwebsockets](https://github.com/warmcat/libwebsockets) Websocket+ is distributed under the terms of the GNU Lesser General Public License version 3.
+A copy of the license is distributed together with the source code; check the files LICENSE and LICENSE.lesser for details.

-Check out the examples under src/examples for usage information.
+Examples are under src/examples.

-The framework is split into three files:
+The basic framework is split into three files:

 * Context.h - context shared among per-session service instances
 * WebSocketService.h - class that holds instances of libwebsockets types and